learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 2 Apples
 ```

-**b)** Retain only first copy of a line for the input file `twos.txt`.
-Assume space as field separator with two fields on each line.
-Compare the lines irrespective of order of the fields.
-For example, `hehe haha` and `haha hehe` will be considered as duplicates.
+**2)** Retain only the first copy of a line for the input file `twos.txt`.
+Assume space as the field separator with exactly two fields per line.
+Compare the lines irrespective of the order of the fields.
+For example, `hehe haha` and `haha hehe` should be considered as duplicates.

 ```bash
 $ cat twos.txt